Frances Sidney, Countess of Sussex: Marriage

 Frances married Thomas Radclyffe, Lord Fitzwalter, at Hampton Court between 26 and 29 April 1555.
-The marriage was celebrated by a tournament in which the jure uxoris King Of England, King Felipe, participated in the jousts.
+The marriage was celebrated by a tournament in which the jure uxoris King of England, King Philip, participated in the jousts.

-By this point, Fitzwalter was in favour with the King as he had been summoned to sit in the House of Lords and had been appointed a member of King Felipe's Privy Council.
+By this point, Fitzwalter was in favour at Court: he had been summoned to sit in the House of Lords and had been appointed a member of the Privy Council.
 Frances was not his first wife; Radclyffe's first wife, Elizabeth Wriothesley, died childless after ten years of marriage.

 Thus, it was essential he find a new suitor to produce an heir to his patronage, so much so that he expeditiously married Frances three months after the death of his wife in January 1555.
 Eager to produce an heir, in 1556 Lady Sidney travelled to Ireland with her husband as he had just been appointed Lord Deputy of Ireland.
 This union, however, was also childless.
 Lady Sussex was therefore motivated to devote her estate towards her passion for education and the development a new eponymous college at the University of Cambridge.